Understanding Ovarian Cancer -- the Basics

 What Causes Ovarian Cancer?

 Most women with ovarian cancer have no family history of the disease, yet a woman is more likely to get the disease if her mother or sister has had ovarian, breast, or uterine cancer; the more relatives affected, the greater the risk.
+Some women have an inherited gene mutation, such as BRCA, which puts them at significant risk for ovarian cancer.
 Women who have had few or no children, who delay childbearing until their 30s, or who have trouble conceiving, are also at greater risk for ovarian cancer.
 There is a link between the number of periods in a women’s life and her risk of ovarian cancer.

 Some studies have also reported that long-term use of the fertility drug clomiphene citrate, especially if no pregnancy took place, may increase the risk of borderline ovarian tumors.
 This finding is not clear, because infertility itself is a risk factor of developing ovarian cancer.
-Those who have several children, who breastfeed their infants, or who use birth control pills, are at reduced risk.
+Those who have several children, who breastfeed their infants, or use birth control pills, or have a tubal ligation are at reduced risk.
 The difference may be linked to less frequent ovulation.